Thesnak/Covid-19-x-ray-using-resnet50/README.md

 # Dependencies
 The notebook is written in Python 3 and requires the following dependencies:

-tensorflow
+- tensorflow
-numpy
+- numpy
-pandas
+- pandas
-matplotlib
+- matplotlib
-scikit-learn
+- scikit-learn
-seaborn
+- seaborn
-opencv-python

 These dependencies can be installed using pip or conda package managers.
 The versions used in the development of the notebook are listed in the requirements.txt file.

 # Usage